Every Car That Qualifies For The UK EV Grant

 Cupra Born

 Based on these criteria, cars are sorted into two bands that determine how big a discount they get.
 Band 2 cars can get up to £1500 knocked off their price, while more sustainably-manufactured Band 1 cars can receive a full £3750 off.
-It seems being eligible for Band 1 is no small feat, as only three of the cars included in the scheme so far qualify for it.
+It seems being eligible for Band 1 is no small feat, as only a small handful of cars qualify for it so far.

 Which cars qualify?